nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    This enhancement will improve user experience by making session searches more flexible and efficient.

-3. **Planned Enhancement: Flexible Member Search by Additional Fields and Partial Matching**
+3. **Flexible Member Search by Additional Fields and Partial Matching**
    Currently, users can only search for members by their full names, which can be challenging when managing a large number of members.
 Additionally, searching by room or other important fields, like the Telegram handle, is not supported.

    **Example Requirement**: